clenemt/clenemt.dev/_pages/about.md

 ## Technical skillset
 I’m extremely fluent with CSS and its **preprocessors** (Sass, LESS, PostCSS).
 I’m familiar with task runners, bundlers and CI servers (Grunt, Webpack, Jenkins, Travis), content management systems (WordPress, Jekyll) and project planning software (Trello, Gitlab, Redmine).

+**Web performance** is very important to me.
+I find performance budgets to be *key* for a good frontend architecture.
+I understand the waterfall, how browser requests work and how to optimize the above-the-fold content, with caching, conditional loading and asset optimization.

+> “Bottom line: performance is a fundamental component of the user experience.”<br>
+> – <em>Responsive Responsive Design</em> by [Tim Kadlec](https://24ways.org/2012/responsive-responsive-design/)

 JavaScript new trends are something I follow closely.
 I'm able to keep up thanks to a myriad of web feeds that I'll gladly share.
 I like diving deep into established framework and learn more about the *underlining* concepts.

-**Web performance** is very important to me.
-I find performance budgets to be *key* for a good frontend architecture.
-I understand the waterfall, how browser requests work and how to optimize the above-the-fold content, with caching, conditional loading and asset optimization.

 With some background on back-end development, I have experience with PHP, Java and C/C++, so I can pick up any programming language or library quickly.
 I’ve also worked with plenty of **RESTful** APIs.